Ryden-Graham/Ryden-Graham.github.io/README.md

 </details>
 <details>
   <summary>Level 3</summary>
   The Shockwave attack does MASSIVE AOE damage if you have a combo.
-Use it to take out groups of enemeies quickly.
+Use it to take out groups of enemies quickly.
   Build combo with the cassette, then unleash!

-  The super attack has a large area of affect, but still needs to be aimed.
+  The super attack has a large area of effect but still needs to be aimed.
 Don't waste it.

   The dragon has a lot of hp, so you can't kill it directly.
 You need to build up your super attack to damage it.
   Three super attacks will finish it.